lparcq/procmon-oprs/README.md

 In CSV export, the first column is the number of seconds since the [Unix Epoch](https://en.wikipedia.org/wiki/Unix_time).

 [RRDtool](https://oss.oetiker.ch/rrdtool/) creates one file per process.
 Only raw values are written in the database.
+The number of rows is set with option --export-count.

 Configuration
 -------------